Insights

 00:00

 Curiosity was the common thread at Nexus 2025, our annual flagship client event.
-This year, leaders across industries gathered in San Diego to connect over human-centered AI and leading through constant change.
-We also celebrated our Catalyst Award winners — leaders who are driving real change and shaping the future of their industries.
-Here are some of the highlights and takeaways from our time together.
+This year, we gathered in San Diego with leaders across industries to connect over human-centered AI and what’s next.
+We also celebrated our Catalyst Award winners: leaders who are driving change and building the future of their industries.
+Enjoy some of the top moments and takeaways from our time together.

 1. Curiosity is a leadership advantage

-“Only the curious will thrive” was more than a theme — it was a challenge.
-In her opening keynote, Launch President Tammy Soares said, “If people are sitting back and waiting to see what happens with AI, they’re going to get left behind.”
-That urgency echoed across every session.
+“Only the curious will thrive” was our theme and set the tone.
+In her opening keynote, Launch President Tammy Soares expressed the urgency of the moment, saying, “If people are sitting back and waiting to see what happens with AI, they’re going to get left behind.”
+That sentiment echoed across every session.

 2. Start with humans, not technology

-Many of the strongest stories shared had one thing in common: they didn’t start with technology.
-They started with people.
-From insurance to logistics to healthtech, leaders talked about spending time in the field, watching how people actually use products and tools and then designing from that place of insight.
+Many of the strongest stories of the day started with people, not technology.
+In insurance, logistics and healthtech, leaders talked about spending time in the field and watching how people actually use their products and tools, then designing for them.

 3. AI is not a strategy.
 It’s a tool.

-There was plenty of excitement about AI — and plenty of realism, too.
-Instead of hyping AI for its own sake, leaders have focused on where it fits and how it can help.
+There was plenty of excitement about AI alongside a healthy amount of realism, too.
+To temper the hype, people spoke about where they’re using it now and seeing impact.
 One panelist shared how his 3½-year-old grandson interacts with AI in ways that would never occur to him.
-The next generation will be AI natives.
+This underscored how the next generation will be AI natives.
 Our job is to stay curious enough to learn alongside them.

 4. Small steps, big impact